 c) are already on detention, or have been punished for poor behaviour;

-d) disrupt the class by repeatedly claiming mistakes where none exist;
+d) disrupt the class by repeatedly claiming mistakes wrongly;

-Students are wasting their time asking for Mr Plant to remember a previous day’s mistake.
-He has no memory of any previous mistakes at any time.
+Students are wasting their time asking for Mr Plant to remember a previous mistake.
+He has no memory of ever having made a mistake in the past.

 7) While a student may insist on a reward for a (qualifying) mistake, they have no say on the nature of that reward.

-Mr Plant has whatever lollies he has, and that will not change them based on student preferences.
+Mr Plant has whatever lollies he has, and will not change them because the student wants something different.